 Metallic pads might seem like a great intermediate choice, but these have absolute supremacy in a lot of aspects.
-The braking performance remains strong irrespective of the temperature, which is a bonus if you live in colder environments.
+Not to mention, stopping power remains strong irrespective of the temperature, which is a bonus if you live in colder environments.

 These brake pads are noisier than the other options on this list.
-But in our opinion, it’s a small price to pay for great braking performance.
+But in our opinion, it’s a small price to pay for great brakes.

 Pad Life: Long

 Best Use: Motorsport

 Made from a mix of high-durability ceramic and metallic fibers, this type of brake pad is a popular choice despite the high price that these pads sell for.
 They serve a very specific purpose and that is high-performance fade-free braking.

 - less dust,

 - minimal stress on the rotors,